 “For consumers to be fully informed, every alcohol label should include an evidence-based health warning about the risks of drinking, as well as describing the product’s nutritional, calorific and alcohol unit content.”

-Rehab 4 Addiction offers alcohol rehab clinics throughout the United Kingdom.
+Rehab 4 Alcoholism offers alcohol rehab clinics throughout the United Kingdom.
 Call in confidence on 0800 111 4108.